daily Broadcast

 Let me ask you, is your focus, in the Christian life, trying to see how close you can get to sin, without sinning?
 Or is yours one of a child’s heart, running to the Father and saying, “I’m not sure if this is right or wrong.
 I want to do what You want me to do”?

 You want to see a picture of that?
-Look back at the psalm of David.
+Look back at the Psalm of David.
 Do you remember how he’s described?
 He’s described as “a man after God’s own heart.”
 You want to hear his yearnings?
 You want to hear his heart?
 Listen to how he approaches God.
 This is why God answered his prayers.
 He met the condition.
 “I will sing of lovingkindness and justice, to Thee, O Lord, I’ll sing praises.”

-Now, does that sound like someone who says, “Oh, gosh, it’s time to have a quiet time”?
-Is it duty, or is it delight?
-Do you get it?
-He wants to be with God!
 He says, “I will give heed to the blameless way.
 When will You come to me?
 I’ll walk within my house in the integrity of my heart.”
 Look at his character!
 He wants to be morally pure!
 He wants the inside of his heart to be clean – his motives, and his thoughts.
 Is that you?
 Is that me?
 That’s a heart pleasing to God.

 He goes on, “I will set no worthless thing before my eyes.
 A perverse heart, it’ll depart from me.”

 See, I think if David was living today, I bet he would put that on the front of his VCR, and his TV.
 “I will put no worthless thing before my eyes.”
 He wouldn’t say, “Okay, now, is this ‘G,’ or is this ‘PG,’ or is this ‘PG-13,’ or this an ‘R’ one that I heard is clean?”
 He wouldn’t play those games!
-He’d stick it on his TV and say, “Could I sit down on the couch with the Lord Jesus, and say, ‘Do You like this movie, Lord?’”
+He’d stick it and say, “Could I sit down on the couch with the Lord Jesus, and say, ‘Do You like this movie, Lord?’”
 Not, “Well, it’s okay, except for this, this, this, or that.”

 See, I’m not talking about legalism here.
 I’m talking about longing to please God, instead of always seeing how close we can come.
 And I just can’t get the idea that the Lord would watch people’s heads getting blown off, and all the junk that we see, and say, Oh, boy, this is really encouraging, isn’t it?
 Ask yourself, does your heart yearn to please God in what you see, in what you do?